LM-Commons/LmcRbac/docs/versioned_docs/version-1.4/quickstart.md

 This can be achieved using dynamic assertion.

-An assertion is a function that implements the `\Lmc\Rbac\Assertion\AssertionInterface` and is configured in the configuration file.
+An assertion is a function that implements the `\LmcRbac\Assertion\AssertionInterface` and is configured in the configuration file.

 Let's modify the `lmcrbac.config.php` file as follows: